scality/Zenko/docs/docsource/reference/zenko_api_primer/acl_(access_control_list)_primer/grantee_eligibility.rst

 AWS Canonical User ID
 ---------------------

 Canonical user IDs are associated with AWS accounts.
-When an individual AWS account is granted permissions by a grant request, a grant entry is added to the ACL with that account’s canonical user ID.
+When an AWS account is granted permissions by a grant request, a grant entry is added to the ACL with that account’s canonical user ID.

 Predefined Amazon S3 Groups
 ---------------------------